 On your plain data, VPN apply secret codes (keys) and transform your data into encrypted one which cannot be decrypted by anyone but the destination website.

 Encryption is an essential ingredient of the best VPN service.
 What we have to understand is that a VPN provider encrypts your data with at least AES 128-bit Encryption.
-Some VPN providers offer encryption level with AES 256-bit and more including ExpressVPN, NordVPN and Cyberghost.
+Some VPN providers offer encryption level with AES 256-bit and more including ExpressVPN, NordVPN and Surfshark.

 Protocols – A Secure Bridge For Your Internet Traffic